52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/RalphGranata/Group3-EuropeanCarManufacturer-SQLServer2019-ModelUpdateNotes.md

 - Added double quote delimiter to all constraints.

 # Model Update Notes - 12/01/2023
-- Added triggers
+- Added triggers.
-- Added ITVFs
+- Added ITVFs.
-- Bound to table
+- Bound to table.
+- Removed StockCode from VehicleOrderDetails table and made ManufacturerVehicleStockId NOT NULL.
+- Revised data insertion to include the appropriate ManufacturerVehicleStockId for each row.

 TODO:
 - Find out how to override erwin triggers with custom ones in FET